craig2007/CSC842/project1/README.md

 ## Running android-analyzer

-To run android-analyzer, you can use `python -m android_analyzer`
+To run android-analyzer, you can use `python -m android_analyzer`. android-analyzer has no required arguments, but it does include optional arguments listed below.

+    -d, --device DEVICE    The serial number of the Android device to be analyzed -h, --help             Display the help menu for android-analyzer -o, --output OUTPUT    File to output results to